2020PB/police-brutality/all-locations.md

 A filmer and a journalist allege a taser was used.
 The alleged use of the taser can be heard [here at 0:06](https://twitter.com/mgbelka/status/1288685746476310530)

-tags: shove, push, strike, baton, punch, arrest, protestor, grab, taser, tase
+tags: shove, push, strike, baton, punch, arrest, protester, grab, taser, tase

 id: or-springfield-1